Living Languages of the Americas

 Aymara is spoken by at least 1.5 million people today.
 It has co-existed with Quechuan in the Andes for a long time, and there is a lot of shared vocabulary, but probably no genetic link.

-I don't know of any Aymara words in English, except words specifically for talking about Aymara society, though some Quechua words in English may have been borrowed into Quechua from Aymara originally; particularly likely in the case of coca.
+I don't know of any Aymara words in English, except words specifically for talking about Aymara society, though some Quechua words in English may have been borrowed into Quechua from Aymara originally—coca is one particularly likely example.

 Nahuan